rsksmart/rif-notifier/README.md

 3. Run the command ```cd rif-notifier``` and open ```config.json``` file from the ```rif-notifier``` folder.
 Set the ```dbpassword``` property to the password you just entered in previous step for ```notifier_user_password```

+4. Navigate to [usage guide](#usage-guide) to learn more about how to run and use the application.

 ### Manual Installation steps
 1. Pick a directory for all the RIF Notifier code to reside in.
 From now on this will be called `rif-notifier`, but replace it with your own.
 2. Clone the RIF Notifier git project into its directory doing: